techtown-training/microservices-bootcamp/exercise/aws/fargate/deployCustomService.md

 - Discover that tasks IP address and connect to the service task
 - Share with your instructor Dockerfiles, ECS Task files, ECS Service files and the running IP to demonstrate your work

-Durring this exercise you are welcome to use the AWS-CLI, the AWS Console or a combination of the two.
+During this exercise you are welcome to use the AWS-CLI, the AWS Console or a combination of the two.
 Just make sure you collect the files you used to share with the Instructor